Vic Fangio

 Victor John Fangio (born August 22, 1958) is an American professional football coach who is the defensive coordinator for the Philadelphia Eagles of the National Football League (NFL).
-Fangio also served as the head coach of the Denver Broncos.
-A 41-year coaching veteran with 33 seasons of NFL experience, Fangio has been the defensive coordinator for the Chicago Bears, San Francisco 49ers, Stanford University, Houston Texans, Indianapolis Colts and Carolina Panthers.
+A 41-year coaching veteran with 33 seasons of NFL experience, he has been the defensive coordinator for the Chicago Bears, San Francisco 49ers, Stanford University, Houston Texans, Indianapolis Colts, and Carolina Panthers as well as the head coach of the Denver Broncos.

 Fangio's defenses have consistently been among the most productive in the NFL in a number of categories, including scoring defense, total yards allowed and fewest penalties.
 His defenses have ranked in the league's top-five in yards allowed in eight of the last 13 years while placing in the NFL's top-5 in fewest points allowed seven times over that span.

 Coaching career

 Early career

 In 1975, Fangio played the defensive position of safety at Dunmore High School, outside of Scranton, Pennsylvania.
-While he did not play college football, Fangio did take several coaching classes during his time as an undergraduate student at East Stroudsburg University.
-Fangio graduated in 1980 with a Bachelor’s degree in health and physical education.
+While he did not play college football, Fangio took several coaching classes during his time as an undergraduate student at East Stroudsburg University.
+He graduated in 1980 with a bachelor's degree in health and physical education.

-From 1979 to 1981, he returned to his high school as the linebackers coach and defensive coordinator.
-In 1982, he was the defensive coordinator at Milford Academy, and in 1984 he became a defensive assistant coach for the Philadelphia/Baltimore Stars of the United States Football League (USFL).
+From 1979 to 1981, Fangio returned to his high school as the linebackers coach and defensive coordinator.
+In 1982, Fangio was the defensive coordinator at Milford Academy, and he became a defensive assistant coach for the Philadelphia / Baltimore Stars of the United States Football League (USFL) two years later.

 New Orleans Saints

-Fangio began his NFL career with New Orleans as the team's linebackers coach from 1986 to 1994, going along with the head coach he worked for in the USFL, Jim E. Mora.
-He was the position coach for the famed "Dome Patrol", one of the greatest linebacker corps of all-time.
+Fangio began his NFL career with the New Orleans Saints as the team's linebackers coach from 1986 to 1994, going along with the head coach he worked for in the USFL, Jim Mora.
+He was the position coach for the famed "Dome Patrol", one of the greatest linebacker corps of all time, which consisted of middle linebackers Sam Mills and Vaughan Johnson along with outside linebackers Rickey Jackson and Pat Swilling, who collectively under Fangio garnered 10 All-Pro selections and 15 Pro Bowl nods.
 During Fangio's nine seasons in New Orleans, the Saints ranked among the NFL's Top 5 in total defense (300.0 ypg – 5th), scoring defense (18.1 ppg – 4th), sacks (408 – 3rd) and takeaways (336 – T-3rd).